NO DOGS ALLOWED

-All AYSO Region 87 participants agree and understand that NO DOG shall be permitted at any AYSO activity or event regardless of venue or location.
-This policy includes but is not limited to practices, games, picture day, opening ceremonies, team parties, tournaments, etc.
+All AYSO Region 87 participants agree and understand that NO DOG shall be permitted at any AYSO activity or event, regardless of venue or location.
+This policy includes, but is not limited to practices, games, picture day, opening ceremonies, team parties, tournaments, etc.

-This Policy is consistent with those of neighboring Regions and is in keeping with the AYSO Insurance Policy, which does not cover dog bites or related injuries.
+This Policy is consistent with those of neighboring Regions and is in keeping with the AYSO National Insurance Policy, which does not cover dog bites or related injuries.

 Properly registered service animals are generally exempt from this Policy.
 However, only service animals for players, referees, and coaches are allowed within 10 yards of the edge of the field between the goal lines, commonly referred to as the touchline.